MikeLilley/MikeLilley.github.io/content/cv.md

     <li><p>I detailed surface-level and underground cross-section maps which indicated pollution for several Superfund sites, such as the Enrico Fermi Nuclear Generating Station.
 This included:</p>
     <ul>
     <li>Water and soil contour maps to estimate particulate flow. </li>
-    <li>Plume maps to estimate the spread of carcinogenic and teratogenic compounds such as benzene, toluene, and chromium.</li>
+    <li>Plume maps to estimate the spread of carcinogenic and teratogenic compounds such as benzene, toluene, and hexavalent chromium.</li>
     </ul>
     </li>
 </ul>